-Their existence currently remains stable, however, it’s really important to ask ourselves if bamboo flooring is, in fact, sustainable and whether harvesting this plant is impacting this relatively fragile species.
+Their existence currently remains stable.
+However, it’s essential to ask ourselves if it is, in fact, sustainable and whether harvesting this plant is impacting this relatively fragile species.

 Panda FACT 2:

 Giant pandas in the wild are actually only found in China.
-Here they live in the mountainous and remote regions of central China, specifically the provinces of Shaanxi, Sichuan, and Gansu.
+Here they live in the mountainous and remote regions of central China, specifically Shaanxi, Sichuan, and Gansu.

 Panda FACT 3:

 Did you know Pandas eat 12 hours per day?
-That’s around 28lbs of bamboo and they eat this much because bamboo is low in nutrients.
-Just as well they have extra strong muscle walls in their stomach to effectively digest this roughage.
+That’s around 28lbs of bamboo, and they eat this much because bamboo is low in nutrients.
+Just as well, they have extra strong muscle walls in their stomach to digest this roughage effectively.

 Panda FACT 4:

-Pandas like their space and a heightened sense of smell means they get it.
+Pandas like their space, and a heightened sense of smell mean they get it.
 They’re actually pretty lonely, by choice too.
 Around 1.9 square miles of personal space is what they prefer – things can get a little touchy if they get too close…

 What Threats Pandas Face (It’s not Due to Flooring)